Helsinki Travel Guide

 Not far from Helsinki, the famous city of Espoo can be worth a visit.
 Espoo with large green areas and lakes is easy to reach by bus and train.
 Big companies like Nokia is located here, and one of the reasons that Helsinki is the fastest growing city in Finland.

 Helsinki is also known for the many shopping opportunities and markets.
 The marketplace Kauppatori is crowded with fresh fruits, vegetables, fresh fish, furs and souvenirs.

-In just a short time Helsinki has developed into the home of good food.
-“New Nordic Cuisine” has taken over the scene, and found a truly receptive audience among the trendy small restaurants, which have been established in recent years by upcoming chefs.
+In just a short time, Helsinki has developed into the home of good food.
+“New Nordic Cuisine” has taken over the scene, and have now a receptive audience among the trendy small restaurants, which have been established in recent years by upcoming chefs.

 Sightseeing tours include the Senate Square, Uspenskin Cathedral, the Parliament Building and the Olympic Stadium.
 Stops are made at the Sibelius Monument and, when possible, at Temppeliaukio Church.
 The church is underground and carved out of the rocks.

 Suomenlinna Sea Fortress, only 15 minutes boat trip from the centre of Helsinki, is one of the most popular excursions for tourists as well as locals.
 The fortress is on the Unesco World Heritage List.